 - Cashew Cauliflower

 - Halloumi Curry With Cashew Nut Sauce and Broccoli

-Cashew Chicken Stir-Fry: Prasanna's recipe for cashew stir fry is so easy and flavorful you'll never do take-out again.
+Cashew Chicken Stir-Fry: Prasanna's recipe for cashew stir fry is so easy and flavorful that you'll never do take-out again.
 There's a little sweet, a touch of heat, savory, and (of course) crunch.

 Slow Cooker Cashew Chicken: Here's a different but equally tasty approach to cashew chicken.
-Allyssa coats boneless chicken chunks with cornstarch and sautes them until they are golden.
+Allyssa coats boneless chicken chunks with cornstarch and sautees them until they are golden.
 Simmered in a tangy sweet-sour sauce, the cornstarch breading thickens the sauce and the sauce tenderizes the chicken, keeping it moist and succulent—a culinary symbiotic masterpiece.